Dwight Veterinary Clinic

 We also utilize dental x-rays during dental procedures and afterward when evaluating procedural success.

-Dental Cleaning
+Pet Dental Cleaning in Dwight, IL

 Dental cleanings do far more than keep your pet’s teeth white and sparkling!
 Regular dental cleanings prevent painful oral conditions such as periodontal disease, gingivitis, and bacterial infections.
 Poor dental health allows bacteria to accumulate and potentially spread to vital bodily systems, which may lead to serious conditions such as heart and kidney failure, liver damage, and a weak immune system.